-The Police and Crime Panel has a responsibility to informally resolve non-criminal complaints about the conduct of the Police and Crime Commissioner (and Deputy Police and Crime Commissioner), as well as criminal complaints or conduct matters that are referred back to it by the Independent Police Complaints Commission.
+The Surrey Police and Crime Panel has a responsibility to informally resolve non-criminal complaints about the conduct of the Police and Crime Commissioner for Surrey (and Deputy Police and Crime Commissioner), as well as criminal complaints or conduct matters that are referred back to it by the Independent Office for Police Conduct (IOPC).

 How to complain

 If you have a complaint relating to the conduct of the Police and Crime Commissioner, you should in the first instance contact:

 - Address: The Chief Executive, Office of the Police and Crime Commissioner, PO Box 412, Guildford, Surrey, GU3 1YJ

 - Email: SurreyPCC@surrey.pnn.police.uk